johnisag/my-portfolio-alch-uni/README.md

 ### TO NOTICE

-- Sole Purpose of project is the evaluation of the EVM sidechain in the XRPL ecosystem
+- Sole Purpose of the project is the evaluation of the EVM sidechain in the XRPL ecosystem
-- Contract is not bullet proof (not purpose of the project)
+- There is no intent to present completeness/proficiency in Contract development
-- Web app is not bullet proof (not purpose of the project)
+- There is no intent to present completeness/proficiency in Web3 Development